microprediction/microprediction/README.md

 ### Step 1: Obtaining a write_key (muid.org)

-Click on http://www.muid.org/create/ to create a write_key.
+Click on http://www.muid.org/create/ to create a write_key, though it is better to create a rarer one.
 Hash memorable keys are explained at https://vimeo.com/397352413

 ### Step 2: Instantiate a writer